 There’s one more advantage to using a PSA tool that you shouldn’t overlook: automation.
 It handles some of the more mundane chores that your technicians are performing now, like paperwork, administrative tasks, and taking time to make a “to-do” list.
 Your employees should find more time in their days after you’ve implemented a PSA tool, which means you can assign more work revenue-producing activities and less paperwork – and maybe even take on more clients without increasing the size of your staff.

-Take a hard look at the numbers – both the cost of a PSA tool and what you could be missing without it – to make an informed decision about whether a PSA tool is worth the cost.
+Take a hard look at the numbers – both the cost of a PSA tool and what you could be missing without it – to decide whether a PSA tool is worth the price.